Yueyue07/HTTP-Framework/README.md

   console.log('server up');
 });
 ```
-Here you can use superagent localhost:4000/post post '{"hello":"world"}'
+Here you can use superagent localhost:4000/post post '{"hello":"world"}' and post any json data type you want

 Here is the example of url get